karafka/karafka/README.md

   - *worker* - Class name - name of a worker class that we want to use to schedule perform code
   - *parser* - Class name - name of a parser class that we want to use to parse incoming data
   - *interchanger* - Class name - name of a interchanger class that we want to use to format data that we put/fetch into/from #perform_async
+  - *responder* - Class name - name of a responder that we want to use to generate responses to other Kafka topics based on our processed data

 ```ruby
 App.routes.draw do